steps-math/steps-math.github.io/src/notes/lecture-01.md

 $21 ÷ 30 = 0.7$

+This means that about 70% of the time, when Khaled says "probably," he actually does the thing.
+So we might say:
+**P(Khaled does it | says "probably") = 0.7**

 *What do you think will happen the next time someone asks:*
 > “Are you bringing your laptop tomorrow?”